JacoboGuijar/pdf-scraper-with-ocr/README.md

 ![](https://i.imgur.com/gughskB.png)

 This will change the language to English only for this selection, something that seems to help a lot in the email detection.

+This program is configured to analyze only one line, as you can see in the demos files.
+In case you need to analyze a field of text that is divided in multiple lines you should add at the end of the selection '\_ML'.
+This will tell the program that this specific field has multiple lines.

 Different features for different types of text will be added in the future